vahidfrr/AccNet24/README.md

 - The size of the pretrained model is large.
 Please send an email to Vahid.Farrahi@oulu.fi, if you need the pretrained models.

 ## creating Gramian Angular Field (GAF) images.
--For creating GAF images, you need to download the raw acceleration the data.
+- For creating GAF images, you need to download the raw acceleration the data.
--The open access dataset conatining raw acceleration data can be accessed and download from here [Capture-24 dataset](https://github.com/OxWearables/capture24)
+- The open access dataset conatining raw acceleration data can be accessed and download from here [Capture-24 dataset](https://github.com/OxWearables/capture24)